 In the 1950s the University established a committee to review the teaching of architecture at Cambridge, and it was this committee that persuaded the University to expand the subject.
 As a result, Leslie Martin was appointed as the first Professor of Architecture and the University increased the resources available to the Faculty.

-Professor James Campbell is the current Head of Department.
+Professor Flora Samuel is the current Head of Department.

 The Teaching of History of Art